 Spine bracing is used to help prevent curves in the spine from getting larger as your child grows.
-Generally, curves less than 20 degrees don’t require treatment, since most do not worsen, but children whose curve is larger than 20 degrees are candidates for either part-time bracing (approximately 16 hours a day), or night bracing.
-Braces do not make curves go away, but may prevent the curve in your child’s spine from worsening.
+Generally, curves less than 20 degrees don’t require treatment, since most do not worsen, but children whose curve is larger than 20 degrees are candidates for either part-time bracing (approximately 16 hours a day) or night bracing.
+Braces do not make curves go away but may prevent the curve in your child’s spine from worsening.

 If your child, teen or young adult needs surgery, our doctors are on the forefront of spine surgery innovations.
-We treat more spine patients than any other program of its kind in the country.
+We treat more spine patients than any other program in the country.
 Our dedicated surgical team sets the standard for quality and safety in pediatric spine surgery.
 To coordinate care, we utilize clinical practice guidelines that dictate a high standard of care and help our patients get back to being kids more quickly.
 Our surgical team includes surgeons, anesthesiologists, nurses and operating room techs, each with a dedicated role to safeguarding the patient journey.

 Children’s has some of the best spine surgery results in the nation.
 Our team continuously refines the surgical processes, including before, during and after surgery.
 Compared to other pediatric hospitals, our patients:

 - Are in great company: Children’s performs more spine surgeries than any other pediatric hospital in the U.S.*

 - Recover more quickly: Our team works diligently to help make sure patients can go home as soon as possible after surgery.
 In fact, Children’s has a shorter average length of stay for spine procedures than most children’s hospitals in the country.*

 - Experience fewer complications: Children’s spine patients report fewer problems following surgery and fewer emergency department visits while recovering from surgery.*

 What types of spine surgery are there?